(revised February 2017)

-Section G. The designated student members of the Board shall serve a two-year term.
-Efforts will be made to encourage a student caucus, out of which the student board members will be elected for a two-year term.
-If a caucus is not possible, nominations for elections should indicate the status of the student when appropriate.
-In addition to the designated student members, it also is possible for a student to be elected to the Board for a normal four-year term, providing that the student declares nomination for that role and is elected on that condition.
+Section G. The student/early career members of the Board shall serve a four-year term.
+Nominations for elections should indicate the status of the student when appropriate.
+In addition to the student/early career members, it also is possible for a student to be elected to the Board for a normal four-year term, providing that the student declares nomination for that role and is elected on that condition

 ARTICLE VI: AWARDS

 Section A. The Editor and the Editorial Board of RSQ are charged with the duty and privilege of awarding The Charles Kneupper Award for the outstanding contribution made to RSQ of that year.
-Any contribution deemed appropriate to the Editor and his or her Editorial Board. essay, review, bibliography, etc.. is eligible for consideration.
+Any contribution deemed appropriate to the Editor and the Editor’s Editorial Board—essay, review, bibliography, etc.—is eligible for consideration.
 Official notification of the award will appear in RSQ.

 Section B. The President shall appoint a committee, to be called the Committee on Awards, consisting of at least three members and chaired by a current member of the Board.
-The Committee shall serve a term of two years, with the immediate past chair of the Committee serving an additional two years as a member of the Committee.
-The Chair of the Committee may, at his or her discretion, appoint additional committee members and establish subcommittees to review nominees for awards.
+The Committee shall serve a term of two years, with the immediate past chair, upon request of the incoming chair, agreeing to serve a 3rd transitional year as a member of the Committee.
+The Chair of the Committee may act with discretion to appoint additional committee members and establish subcommittees to review nominees for awards.

 The Committee is charged with the duty and privilege of soliciting and receiving nominations, and recommending to the Board candidates for the following awards:

 - The George E. Yoos Distinguished Service Award for a member of the Society who has made sustained contributions to the Society and the field;